dmwit/effect-stack/README.md

    burden on users.
 (Indeed, this is the standard justification for the functional dependency included in all `mtl` typeclasses.)
-2. It still leaves you open to the problem of mixing effects which just happen, by coincidence, to need access to the same type of state.
+2. It still leaves you open to the problem of mixing effects which just happen, by coincidence, to need access to the same type in the effect.
 For example, suppose your compiler is tracking how many tab characters it has seen so that it can issue an appropriate warning.
 Even so, some local module might want to slap a transformer on top to add an effect for tracking the arity of